What is a parent/carer support programme

 Parents or carers with children up to 12 years old.

-Parents/carers actively participate in a range of exercises to learn about the causes of child behaviour problems, set specific goals, and use strategies to promote child development, manage misbehaviour, and plan for high-risk situations.
+Parents/carers actively participate in a range of exercises to learn about the causes of child behaviour challenges, set specific goals, and use strategies to promote child development, manage challenging behaviour, and plan for high-risk situations.

 Triple P 0 to 12 programme information pack (PDF).